-VITA sites within the state of Colorado generally recruit volunteers during the months of October through January to help prepare income tax returns for the following tax year, which starts the first week of February.
-No prior tax preparation experience is necessary, and there are volunteer opportunities that don’t actually involve preparing taxes.
+VITA sites within the state of Colorado generally recruit volunteers during the months of October through December to help prepare income tax returns for the following tax year, which starts the first week of February.

 About Volunteering with VITA

-The VITA program prepares tax returns, at no cost, for low-to-moderate income taxpayers who meet basic criteria.
-The program is limited to basic (not complicated) tax returns.
-Most taxpayers VITA helps are eligible for additional tax credits (EITC, for example) and may not be able to afford paid professional assistance.
+No prior tax preparation experience is necessary, and there are volunteer opportunities that don’t actually involve preparing taxes.
 There are locations throughout Colorado with varying days and hours of operation.
 Typically, the tax season is between the last week in January through April 15.
-No prior tax preparation experience is necessary, VITA provides free training to ensure your success.
+VITA provides free training to ensure your success.

 What VITA Volunteers Do

 The table below lists volunteer opportunities with VITA.
 Each volunteer will receive proper training/certification in their chosen role (except where noted).
 Depending on the size of the location and how busy it is, volunteer needs vary.
 Sometimes volunteers will be asked to perform multiple roles.
 For instance, a smaller location might ask the tax preparer to greet and sign-in a client before preparing their taxes.
 Keep in mind you will not be asked to volunteer in any capacity you find uncomfortable or are not trained/certified for.